KDE/digikam-doc/right_sidebar/captions_view.rst

 Labels
 ~~~~~~

 The Rating section displays a 0...5 star rating scheme that can be used in searches and sort orders.
 It can be applied by a single mouse click to the 5 stars in the sidebar or with a keyboard shortcut :kbd:`Ctrl+0...5`.
-The rating from the sidebar is always applied to one image at a time.
 To rate a number of images, select them and pop-up the context menu (click with the right mouse button) to apply a common rating.

 The labels view allow to assign also the Color and the Pick tags that you can use in your workflow to classify items.